sfxcode/sbt-paradox-reveal/docs/src/main/paradox/includes.md

 # Includes

-If you patition your slides in seperate markdown files, you need to create a index directive.
+If you like to partition your slides in seperate markdown files, you need to create an index directive.

 Otherwise, you will see some kind of error like